307B Mudd Hall

 Epigenetic inheritance in germline stem cell lineage

 We investigated epigenetic inheritance during GSC asymmetric cell division (Science 338: 679).
 It has been known for a long time that epigenetic changes are heritable.
 However, except for DNA methylation, little is known about the molecular mechanisms of epigenetic inheritance.
-We found that during the asymmetric division of Drosophila male germline stem cell (GSC), the preexisting histones are selectively segregated to the GSC whereas newly synthesized histones during DNA replication are enriched in the differentiating daughter cell.
-The asymmetric histone inheritance occurs in GSCs but not in symmetrically dividing progenitor cells.
-Furthermore, if GSCs are genetically manipulated to divide symmetrically, the asymmetric histone inheritance mode is lost.
-In contrast to canonical histones, the histone variant H3.3 does not exhibit this asymmetric pattern during GSC divisions.
-Thus, our studies provide the direct evidence that stem cells retain preexisting canonical histones during asymmetric cell divisions in vivo, which may contribute to maintain their epigenetic memory.
-We are continuing this exciting project by asking: (1) What are the molecular mechanisms underlying asymmetric segregation pattern of H3?
+We found that during the asymmetric division of Drosophila male germline stem cell (GSC), the preexisting histone 3 (H3) are selectively segregated to the GSC whereas newly synthesized histones during DNA replication are enriched in the differentiating daughter cell.
+The asymmetric H3 inheritance occurs in GSCs but not in symmetrically dividing progenitor cells.
+Furthermore, if GSCs are genetically manipulated to divide symmetrically, the asymmetric H3 inheritance mode is lost.
+In contrast to canonical histone H3, the histone variant H3.3 does not exhibit this asymmetric pattern during GSC divisions.
+Thus, our studies provide the direct evidence that stem cells retain preexisting canonical H3 during asymmetric cell divisions in vivo, which may contribute to maintain their epigenetic memory.
+We are continuing this exciting project by asking: (1) What are the molecular mechanism and cellular basis underlying asymmetric segregation pattern of H3?
 (2) What are the consequences of the mis-regulation of such an inheritance mode?
+(3) Is this asymmetric histone segregation mode used in other stem cells or asymmetrically dividing cells, and is it applicable in other organisms?
 Our studies will shed light on a long-standing question regarding whether and how stem cells retain their epigenetic memory.

 Representative PublicationsPublications related to current work: